-Sarah Arnold, Founder & CEOYou won’t find another human more invested in reading than this woman!
+Sarah Arnold, Founder - You won’t find another human more invested in reading than this woman!
 When Sarah says SpellRead works, you can believe her, she was a student herself.
 Sarah began the SpellRead program as a Bishops University Alumni.
-Despite being a high-achieving French Immersion student, Sarah felt she 'missed the day in class when the students all learned how to read well'.
-In spite of her success as a student Sarah always struggled with efficient reading, until she met Dr. Kay MacPhee, her would be SpellRead teacher.
-SpellRead unlocked untapped potential in Sarah and inspired her future to become the entrepreneur she is now.
+Despite being a high-achieving French Immersion student, Sarah felt she 'missed the day in class when the students all learned how to read'.
+In spite of her success as a student Sarah always struggled with efficient reading, until she met Dr. Kay MacPhee, her would-be SpellRead teacher.
+SpellRead unlocked untapped potential in Sarah and inspired her to become the structured literacy advocate she is now.
 Today, Sarah is driven to ensure all students in Canada receive the foundational skills required to read, but more importantly, to read efficiently.
 Sarah has supported literacy initiatives in the United States, China, Europe, and Atlantic Canada and has no intentions of stopping there.
 When Sarah isn’t hustling to bridge the reading gap, she is raising her own reader, Ms. Anna.
 Check Anna out on CTV Morning Live achieving, what we like to call, Super Sonic Sublexical Automaticity... we're still working on our Super Hero character!